Fantasy Football Week 2 Waiver Wire: T.J. Yeldon, Quincy Enunwa, Jared Cook among best injury replacement options

 Cody Parkey (3 percent) vs. SEA

 So who should you sit and start this week?
 And where does every player stack up?
-Visit SportsLine now to get Week 1 Fantasy football rankings for every single position, and see which shocking TE is going to finish in the top 10 this week, all from the model that out-performed experts big time last season.
+Visit SportsLine now to get Week 2 Fantasy football rankings for every single position, and see which shocking QB is going to finish in the top 5 this week, all from the model that out-performed experts big time last season.

 Fantasy Football Today Newsletter

-Note: Editor's note: For this waiver wire column, we are only looking at players owned in less than 65 percent of CBS Sports leagues.